slzhao/QC3/README.md

 The example files can be downloaded at [sourceforge](http://sourceforge.net/projects/qc3/files/).

-You need to download and extract it to a directory, such as exampleDir.
+You need to download and extract it to a directory.
 Then the example code for running QC with given example data set could be:

 <a name="ded"/>
 ## download example data ##
-	#download and extract example data
+	#download and extract example data into exampleDir
+	mkdir exampleDir
 	cd exampleDir
 	wget http://sourceforge.net/projects/qc3/files/example.tar.gz/download
 	tar zxvf example.tar.gz